tinygo-org/tinygo-site/content/docs/guides/debugging.md

     brew tap ARMmbed/homebrew-formulae
     brew install arm-none-eabi-gcc

+However this will not support the Raspberry Pi Pico targets or the Raspberry Pi Debug Probe.
+Instead, compile openocd from source using [Raspberry Pi's openocd fork](https://github.com/raspberrypi/openocd):

+    brew tap ARMmbed/homebrew-formulae
+    brew install libtool automake libusb aclocal texinfo pkg-config capstone gdb arm-none-eabi-gcc

+    git clone git@github.com:raspberrypi/openocd.git
+    cd openocd

+    git submodule init
+    git submodule update

+    ./bootstrap
+    ./configure --disable-werror --enable-internal-jimtcl --enable-cmsis-dap-v2 --enable-bcm2835gpio
+    make -j4

+You can then add openocd and the required scripts to your environment like so:

+    export PATH=$PWD/src:$PATH
+    export OPENOCD_SCRIPTS=$PWD/tcl

+Or add it to your `~/.zshrc` so that it persists for future sessions:

+    echo "export PATH=\"$PWD/src:\$PATH\"" >> ~/.zshrc
+    echo "export OPENOCD_SCRIPTS=\"$PWD/tcl\"" >> ~/.zshrc

 ## Connecting a debug probe

 Sometimes you need a separate debug probe.
 Whether this is necessary depends on the board, some have a debug probe built onto the board already: